 - The add killers can also return to the orb, where shooting the orb will refresh all players’ buffs.

 - With the buff refreshed, the runner will then continue and the players on both sides will hold the buffs required to defeat the enemies that require the buff to defeat them.

 - Players must clear the Centurions to be able to ascend to the next level.
 You will have to make it past three total levels.

 If you time this area right and swap consistently, then you should be able to make it to the point where you can continue to ascend up the root.

 This area is followed by a platforming sequence, which contains the Field of Light buff and the Darkness’s Refuge buff.
-Note that if you complete this platforming area incorrectly, a shockwave will kill all members of your fireteam.
+Note that if you complete this platforming area incorrectly, Nezarec’s shockwave will kill all members of your fireteam.
 Here, you simply must chain the Field of Light buff and the Darkness’s Refuge buff over and over as a fireteam as you make your way through the puzzle in order to progress.
 This will create a refuge which you can use to safely traverse this section without getting wiped by the shockwave.